4.95 from 18 reviews

 1/2 cup whole milk, 2 Tbsp. unsalted butter

-1 cup 100% pumpkin puree, 1/4 cup sugar, 1/4 cup dark brown sugar, packed, 1 tsp. kosher salt, 1 large egg, room temperature, 1, .25 oz. package active dry yeast (2 1/4 tsp.)
+1 cup 100% pumpkin puree, 1/4 cup sugar, 1/4 cup dark brown sugar, 1 tsp. kosher salt, 1 large egg, 1, .25 oz. package active dry yeast

-1/3 cup butter, unsalted
+1/3 cup unsalted butter

 1/2 cup heavy cream

-• Using a hand held mixer or the stand mixer, beat the prepared brown butter in a mixing bowl until smooth.
+• Make frosting: Using a hand held mixer or the stand mixer, beat the prepared brown butter in a mixing bowl until smooth.
 Add the cream cheese and combine again until smooth.
 Add in the remaining ingredients and beat until creamy.
-Spread the frosting over warm rolls and enjoy!

 Notes

 • Overnight instructions: After you place the sliced rolls into the greased pan (step 9), immediately cover with plastic wrap and place in the fridge.
-In the morning, let the cinnamon rolls come to room temperature for at least 30-45 minutes, pour the warmed heavy cream on top and bake as directed.
+In the morning, let the cinnamon rolls come to room temperature for at least 30-45 minutes, pour the warmed heavy cream on top, and bake as directed.

 • Recipe inspired by Sallys Baking Addiction.